woossi0/suite/docs/usermanual/source/intro/installation/redhat/index.rst

 This document describes how to manage installaton of OpenGeo Suite for Red Hat-based distributions, such as Red Hat Enterprise Linux and CentOS.

-.. note:: QGIS, while part of OpenGeo Suite, is not currently bundled as a package by Boundless.
-To use QGIS with a Red Hat system, please see the `QGIS community installation instructions <https://www.qgis.org/en/site/forusers/download.html>`_.
+.. warning:: While QGIS often paired with the rest of OpenGeo Suite, it is not currently bundled as a package by Boundless. **We do not recommend running QGIS on the same machine as OpenGeo Suite**, as package conflicts will occur.
+Instead, you can use QGIS on a different machine and connect to OpenGeo Suite services from there.

 Please select the option that best matches your system: